-Project Warmth is closed for the season
+Project Warmth is open

 WHAT IS PROJECT WARMTH?

 One out of three households on Long Island don't earn enough to make ends meet or heat their homes during the bitter winter months.
 Many working families are not earning enough money to maintain self-sufficiency and seniors on fixed incomes are having a hard time making ends meet.